-Kingston Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of December 4th, 2021, Kingston Housing Authority has 1 waiting lists that are open now or opening soon.
+Kingston Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Kingston Housing Authority Public Housing||Open Until Further Notice|